thomastschinkel/ml-template/README.md

 ```bash
   pip install -r requirements.txt
   ```
+You can modify requirements.txt as needed to avoid installing unnecessary dependencies.

-Now you are ready to start your ML-Project.
+Now you are ready to start your ML-Project.🚀